Skip to contents

 stackgbm xgboost lightgbm catboost

-Plot the ROC curves on the independent test set:
+Plot the ROC curves of all models on the independent test set.

 legend(